ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 In the Text block, uncategorized Texts are treated differently from those that are categorized.
 When **Show Uncategorized Texts** is toggled on, uncategorized Texts will appear beneath a header reading “Uncategorized,” regardless of whether you have the “Show Category Labels” toggle active.

-In the active state, the **Show Descriptions** toggle displays Text descriptions as abstracts for each listing in the block (see [General settings](../backend/texts.md#general)).
+In the active state, the **Show Descriptions** toggle displays Text descriptions as abstracts for each listing in the block (see [Properties](../backend/texts.md#description)).

 Each Text listing in the block appears beside a default thumbnail image of stacked paper.
-That thumbnail is replaced by the image stored in the Text record’s [Cover image field](../backend/texts.md#general) when **Show Cover Images** is toggled on.
+That thumbnail is replaced by the image stored in the Text record’s [Cover image field](../backend/texts.md#cover) when **Show Cover Images** is toggled on.

 The **Show Category Labels** field works in conjunction with the way Texts are grouped in the [Texts menu](../backend/texts.md#text-categories).
 When this setting is active active, Texts that are grouped within a category (except those grouped as “Uncategorized”) will be listed beneath a header displaying the category name.